zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 Show off epic ticket

 Due to it being blackbox testing I can't test everything because I don't know how they're supposed to function

+I was having a hard time figuring out how to make my code wait for the page to load I realized I can just use the loading icon that follows the mouse